 "Don't put all your eggs in one basket."
 Who first told me that?
 It must have been my grand-mother...
 Anyway, it is important to complement the big experiments by following other strategies and coming up with original ideas outside of the mainstream.
 That kind of thinking motivated my search for monopoles in polar volcanic rocks and my review article on stable massive particles in the cosmos.

 Besides ATLAS, I am playing a major role in the MoEDAL experiment, a small-scale LHC detector whose aim is also to discover new physics, but focusing especially on magnetic monopoles.

-In addition, I recently joined the SHiP experiment.
+In addition, I am involved in the SHiP experiment.
 SHiP is a fixed-target facility and detector proposed at the CERN SPS to search for hidden particles with masses below 2 GeV.
 In particular, SHiP can probe right-handed neutrinos with couplings that would explain the puzzles of neutrino masses, dark matter, and matter-antimatter asymmetry.